 - Fold-out bow and gun carrying boot.

 Military Style Backpacks

-If you’re not concerned with the weight of your pack, then a military pack can be a good option – especially if storage and organization are a concern.
-While these packs are usually on the heavy side, they are super durable, made to be carried through harsh conditions, and are generally easy to organize and add attachments and gear directly to the bag.
+If you’re not especially concerned with the weight of your pack, then a military pack can be a good option – especially if storage and organization are concerns.
+While these packs are usually on the heavy side, they are super durable, made to be carried through harsh conditions, and are generally easy to organize.
+They also usually offer an attachment system that allows you to clip gear directly to the bag.

 MOLLE (pronounced molly) is an acronym for Modular Lightweight Load-carrying Equipment.
 MOLLE packs use the Pouch Attachment Ladder System or PALS, a grid of webbing that allows you to easily attach and detach pouches, slings, gear or other items to your pack or vest.
 Most modern tactical equipment, like knife sheaths holsters, magazine pouches, and radio pouches are designed around this system.